 If you aren’t sure if carrots are ready to harvest, remove soil from around the tops of the carrot roots.
 Harvest carrots when tops are about 3/4 to 1 inch in diameter.
 The top may begin to “pop” out of the soil.

-Leave carrots in the ground until ready to eat, but harvest carrots before the heat of the summer if you live in very hot places like Arizona.
+Leave carrots in the ground until ready to eat, but harvest carrots before the summer heat if you live in very hot places like Arizona.
 (The heat can turn them bitter.)

 A tip to remember — the shorter variety carrots are best eaten fresh, while longer carrots are more suited to storing.

 Carrots store best if you clip the foliage, leaving about 1 inch of stem.
-If you leave the greens on the carrots, they draw moisture out of them, causing limp carrots.
+Leaving the greens on the carrots draws moisture out of them, causing limp carrots.

-When you are ready to use harvested carrots, scrub but don’t peel!
+When ready to use harvested carrots, scrub, but don’t peel them!
 Many vitamins are in the skin or close to the surface.

 Freeze-drying carrots is a simple way to preserve extra harvests.
 Learn more about freeze-drying in this blog post.